william-taylor/intro/README.md

+## :wave: Intro

-I'm a front office developer at Morgan Stanley in London where I work on the repo trading platform for the Client Financing desk.
-I work with a wide array of technologies mainly Java for our backend components, Angular for our web-based frontends, Python for automation and C++ to support legacy components.
+Hello There!
+I'm William, I currently work as a front office developer at Morgan Stanley for the Client Financing desk.
+I tend to work with a wide array of technologies, Java for backend components, Angular for new UIs and Python for scripting.

 ## 🛠️ My Toolbox